tvcutsem/proxy-handlers/README.md

 All handlers exported by this library are modeled as standard JavaScript constructor functions, and can be "subclassed" using standard JavaScript prototype-based inheritance.

+:warning: This library is based on a [draft ECMAScript proposal](http://wiki.ecmascript.org/doku.php?id=harmony:virtual_object_api).
+However, note that this draft proposal is no longer on track for standardization and that the handlers defined by this library are not built-in to ECMAScript 6.

 # DelegatingHandler